smlabto/factcheckassistant/README.md

 4. Copy your OpenAI API key to later add it as an environment variable in your Vercel application.
 5. Add the API Key to your Vercel app as an Environment Variable by selecting your project in the Vercel Dashboard, then go to
 `Settings > Environment Variables`.
 Here you can create environment variables.
+6. Create an environment variable and name it `OPENAI_API_KEY` within Vercel.
+This is the name the Fact Check Assistant project uses to access this key by default.
+The name can be edited within the project in the `.env.production` file.

 --------------

 ### Étapes à suivre pour configurer rapidement votre propre version